aditidey-gif/Netflix-Content-Acquisition-Trends/README.md

 Movies consistently make up a larger share of the yearly additions compared to TV shows, as seen by the dominant red portion in the stacked bars.

 📌 Slowdown After 2019:
 There is a noticeable decline in new content additions in 2020 and 2021 compared to the peak years.
-This could reflect market saturation, strategic shifts, or external factors like the pandemic impacting acquisitions and production.